djipco/webmidi/README.md

 * Opera (Mac, GNU/Linux, Windows)
 * Android WebView component (KitKat and above)

-It is possible to use this library in other browsers and in Node.js if you install version 1.4+ of [Jazz-Plugin](http://jazz-soft.net/) together with the [WebMIDIAPIShim](http://cwilso.github.io/WebMIDIAPIShim/) polyfill.
+It is possible to use this library in other browsers if you install version 1.4+ of [Jazz-Plugin](http://jazz-soft.net/) together with the [WebMIDIAPIShim](http://cwilso.github.io/WebMIDIAPIShim/) polyfill.
 This combination provides support for the following additional browsers:

-* Firefox (Mac, GNU/Linux & Windows)
+* Firefox v51 or less (Mac, GNU/Linux & Windows)
 * Safari (Mac)
 * Internet Explorer (Windows)
-* Node.js (untested)

 For details on how to use **WebMidi.js** with the Jazz-Plugin (and WebMIDIAPIShim, please skip ahead to the [Using WebMidi.js with the Jazz-Plugin](#using-webmidijs-with-the-jazz-plugin) section.

+## Node.js Support

+WebMidi.js is currently not working in Node.js.
+It should be possible to make it work with the help of the [jazz-midi npm module](https://www.npmjs.com/package/jazz-midi) and of the [web-midi-api npm module](https://www.npmjs.com/package/web-midi-api).
+If anyone is interested in contributing, help would be more than welcome.

 ## Caveat Emptor